Ichimonji10/elts/trunk/README.md

 * mysql

-Unfortunately, flup (and seemingly every other FastCGI and SCGI handler available) do not yet support python 3.
-As a result, the python 2 version of django must also be installed.
+Unfortunately, flup (and seemingly every other FastCGI and SCGI handler available) does not yet support python 3.
+As a result, the python 2 versions of flup and django must be used.

 Generate static files: